Spin non-Collinear Real-Time Time-Dependent Density-Functional Theory and Implementation in the Modern GPU-Accelerated

 \subsection{Spin-orbit interaction and relativistic corrections}

 The Hamiltonian of the non-collinear \ac{SDFT} written in Eq.~(\ref{eq:HNC-SDFT}) is non-relativistic.
 Relativistic corrections are necessary for the description of the magnetic anisotropy and the interplay between spin and orbital degrees of freedom.
 A proper discussion of the origin of the spin-orbit interaction, from fundamental quantum mechanical principles, requires starting from the Dirac equation \cite{Dyall2007IntroductionTR}.
 There are two main classes of approaches to account for relativistic effects in quantum chemistry.
 The first group is based on the four-components (4C) fully relativistic Dirac-Coulomb Hamiltonian \cite{VISSCHER1994120,https://doi.org/10.1002/cphc.201100682,sakurai1987advanced}.
 The second group of approaches is instead based on two-components (2C) semi-relativistic Hamiltonians where the positronic degrees of freedom are frozen.
 Among these, the Zeroth-Order Regular Approximation (ZORA) \cite{10.1063/1.467943} and the Douglas-Kroll-Hess Hamiltonians (DKH)\cite{DOUGLAS197489,https://doi.org/10.1002/wcms.67} are highly successful methods.
 The exact two-component (X2C) Hamiltonian \cite{Peng2012,10.1063/1.4803693} has been developed more recently and provides an exact description of the positive energy spectrum of the associated 4C Hamiltonian.
 The \ac{R-TDDFT} also belongs to this second group \cite{C8CS00175H}.
 Recently four-current \ac{R-TDDFT} has been applied to simulate chiral-induced spin selectivity in molecular systems\cite{zheng2025chiralitydrivenmagnetizationemergesrelativistic}.

 \textsc{INQ} is a plane-wave code with pseudopotentials, which require a different treatment of the spin orbit interaction.
 To explain the approximations we take, we start from the Hamiltonian of relativistic DFT\cite{Dyall2007IntroductionTR} (with \(m = 1\) in atomic units) for a single electron in the presence of \ac{KS} potential \(v_\text{KS}[n]({\bf r})\).
 The KS potential of relativistic DFT is a functional of the four-component current $j$.
 If we neglect the dependence on the three-dimensional current density ${\bf j}({\bf r},t)$, and set the external vector potential to zero, the relativistic \ac{KS} equation is

-$\Psi^{\rm KS}$ is a four-dimensional spinor, $\alpha^k$ and $\beta$ are the Dirac matrices. $\Psi^{\rm KS}$ can be separated into a small and a large component $\Psi^{\rm KS}_{\rm S}$ and $\Psi^{\rm KS}_{\rm L}$.
-For applications in solid state and molecular physics, the small component that is associated with the negative energy solutions of the Dirac equation\cite{Strange_1998} is often neglected.
-The equation for the large component is written as \cite{RevModPhys.65.733} after we expand perturbatively to order \( O(1/c^2)\)\cite{Dyall2007IntroductionTR} is
+where \(\Psi^\text{KS}\) is a four-component spinor, and \(\alpha^k\) and \(\beta\) are the Dirac matrices. \(\Psi^\text{KS}\) can be split into a small component, \(\Psi^\text{KS}_\text{S}\), and a large one, \(\Psi^\text{KS}_\text{L}\).
+For applications in low-energy solid-state and molecular physics, the small component that is associated with the negative energy solutions of the Dirac equation\cite{Strange_1998} is often neglected.
+The equation for the large component \cite{RevModPhys.65.733} after we expand perturbatively to order \( O(1/c^2)\)\cite{Dyall2007IntroductionTR} is